Code-Institute-Submissions/MS4_Social_Network/README.md

 # Inspiration

-I got the Inspiration from 9gag and twitter to build a social network app for gamers, like forum for gamers.
-For users to post funny images or maby something funny that happend ingame.
+I got the Inspiration from 9gag and Twitter to build a social network app for gamers, sort of like a forum for gamers.
+Made for users to post texts and images about games.

 ---